appcelerator-archive/amp/project/CONTRIBUTING.md

 see Docker's guide [here](https://docker.github.io/opensource/doc-style/).

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
-Always run `gofmt -s -w file.go` on each changed file before committing your changes.
+Always run `make fmt` before committing your changes.
 Most editors have plug-ins that do this automatically.

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.